 Best things to do in Sunnmore Alps

-# Go for a hike in Sunnmørsalpane
+# Sunnmøre Alps hiking trails – Go for a hike in Sunnmørsalpane

 Mt.
-Slogen, another one of Norway’s iconic hikes (like Kjerag, Trolltunga, Bessegen and a few more), has a height of 1564m.
+Slogen, another one of Norway’s iconic hikes (like Kjerag, Trolltunga, Bessegen, and a few more), has a height of 1564m.
 It’s a demanding hike, but worth the views that you get from the top.

-For more hiking opportunities, have a look at Romedalen, a valley surrounded by the high peaks, such as Fingeren with its characteristic finger-like shape.
+For more hiking opportunities, have a look at Romedalen, a valley surrounded by high peaks, such as Fingeren with its characteristic finger-like shape.

-Due to bad snow conditions, we go up the high peaks.
-Luckily, I found lower mountains, that also offered amazing views.
-I especially liked Galten in Folkestad near Volda.
-It’s only 570 meters heigh, but offers stunning views onto the fjords Dalsfjorden and Voldsfjorden.
-Sometimes is even referred to as the Sunnmore answer to the more famous Trolltunga hike in Vestland.
+It’s only 570 meters high but offers stunning views of the fjords Dalsfjorden and Voldsfjorden.
+Sometimes, it is even referred to as the Sunnmore answer to the more famous Trolltunga hike in Vestland.

 # Find a Hjørundfjord swing (or two)

-The swing in Trandal can be found on the Christan Gaard farm, a beautiful area that also offers food in a cosy wooden pub, accommodation and music festivals in the summer.
+The swing in Trandal can be found on the Christan Gaard farm, a beautiful area that also offers food in a cosy wooden pub, accommodation, and music festivals in the summer.

 There is a ferry going to Trandal from Sæbø or Standal.
 However, I do recommend double-checking the times either with the locals or by calling.
 For us, it turned out that they were doing some changes and all the times that were posted online were incorrect.
-Luckily, we managed to get there (and come back!).
-You can check the ferries online here or here, you can also find there the customer line phone numbers.
-The ferry is free for passengers on foot and it only charges for the cars.

 Another swing that I’ve seen turned out to be near Sæbø.
 I accidentally stumbled on a photo of it when I was researching hikes in the area.
 It’s a much smaller swing, but the view is worth hiking up to, even without it.
-The hike is called Gunnarrasa, and is only 1,5 km but leads up the steep hill.
-Some people do it in 30 min, some in 1 hour.
-On top, you will find the rest area, a swing and some very old hammock (I used mine instead).

 # Try the local cuisine

-The fjords are full of fish and seafood, that you can taste overlooking the water.
-The forests and the mountains are home to wildlife, that is typically eaten by Norwegians, especially deer or moose.
 If you don’t eat meat, you can also find some vegetarian dishes to try.
-I recommend stopping in the small places by the road, or family-run establishments for the best flavours and fresh ingredients.
+I recommend stopping in the small places by the road or family-run establishments for the best flavours and fresh ingredients.

 When we visited Trandal, we had a delicious meal in Christan Gaard farm.
 Everything was made from scratch on the farm from the local ingredients, bread included.
 It was very tasty and we even got some free coffee afterwards.

-# Swim in a fjord
+# Swim in a fjord surrounded by tall Sunnmøre Alps peaks

 If you are brave and don’t mind cold water temperatures, you can try to swim in the fjord.
 I didn’t do it this time, but I often swim in the fjord in the south of Norway and around, even in Oslo in winter.

-# Stay in the Norwegian cabin
+# Stay in the traditional Norwegian cabin

 Traditional wooden Norwegian cabins are the perfect place to stay for a couple of days and take in the landscape.

-In Sæbø, I can highly recommend Hustadnes Fjordhytter, where we stayed.
-Cottages are clean and cute, they have a private terrace and you can even rent a hot tub with a mountain view.
-For the small 4-people cottage we paid 350 NOK.
+Cottages are clean and cute; they have a private terrace, and you can even rent a hot tub with a mountain view.
+For the small 4-person cottage, we paid 350 NOK.
 Check availability and prices here.

 Hotel Union Øye is a historic hotel located in the village of Øye by the Norangsfjord.
-Since 1881 it has been a favorite venue of royalties, writers, and explorers, such as King Oscar, Princess Victoria, author Karen Blixen, Sir Arthur Conan Doyle, Henrik Ibsen, and the explorer Roald Amundsen.
+Since 1881, it has been a favorite venue of royalties, writers, and explorers, such as King Oscar, Princess Victoria, author Karen Blixen, Sir Arthur Conan Doyle, Henrik Ibsen, and the explorer Roald Amundsen.

 The rooms are individually furnished.
 We stopped there just for a coffee and cake and to admire the beautiful interiors.
 However, if you have time, I recommend staying there for at least one night.
 Check the availability and prices here.